History of New Orleans in Timeline

 August 29, 2005: Hurricane Katrina and Levee Failure

-On August 29, 2005, Hurricane Katrina caused the federal levee system in New Orleans to fail, resulting in the flooding of 80% of the city and a major civil engineering disaster.
+On August 29, 2005, Hurricane Katrina made landfall, causing the federal levee system in New Orleans to fail, resulting in the flooding of 80% of the city.
+More than 1,500 people died in Louisiana, most in New Orleans, and many others remain unaccounted for.

-In September 2005, the approach of Hurricane Rita caused repopulation efforts in New Orleans to be postponed, and the Lower Ninth Ward was reflooded by Rita's storm surge.
+In September 2005, the approach of Hurricane Rita caused repopulation efforts in New Orleans after Hurricane Katrina to be postponed, and the Lower Ninth Ward was reflooded by Rita's storm surge.

 2005: Hurricane Katrina Devastates Transit Service